Makulakov/Agent-Based-Model-of-Firm-and-Household-Interaction/README.md

 3. Budget allocation between consumption and savings
 4. Firm selection based on utility functions (price, prestige, preferences)
 5. Supply constraints and rationing mechanisms

+## Note:
+For now, we have a working system with defined relationships between classes and a solving system.
+I will add more later (separate code files, a more realistic analytical mechanism for firms, improvements to the utility function).
+Feel free to text me with any questions or suggestions.